stephengold/Minie/README.md

 (Soft-body nodes are unrelated to `com.jme3.scene.Node`, the kind of node used to define the scene graph.)

+Unlike a rigid body, the physics location of a soft body is not its center of mass, but rather the center of its axis-aligned bounding box.

+Like rigid bodies, soft bodies have collision margins.
+However, since a soft body lacks a `CollisionShape`, different accessors are used.

+Soft bodies lack many other features of rigid bodies, including:
+ + motion state (for extrapolating between time steps),
+ + deactivation/sleeping (for efficient simulation), and
+ + continuous collision detection (CCD) (for fast-moving objects).

 Like rigid bodies, soft bodies can be constructed directly (using `new`) or they can be created using physics controls (such as `SoftBodyControl`) which tie them to particular spatials in the scene graph.
 However, unlike a `RigidBodyControl`, a `SoftBodyControl` can only be dynamic (spatial follows body) never kinematic (body follows spatial).

+### Constructing a soft body

+To construct a soft body directly, start with the null constructor:

+    PhysicsSoftBody softBody = new PhysicsSoftBody()

+This produces an empty body (one without any nodes, links, faces, tetras, or joints) that is not added to any physics space.

+Methods are provided to append nodes, links, and faces to a soft body.
+However, it's often more convenient to generate a `com.jme3.scene.Mesh` (the same kind of mesh used to create geometries) with the desired shape and topology and append it to the body using a utility method:

+ + `NativeSoftBodyUtil.appendFromTriMesh()`
+   to append nodes and faces from a mesh with Mode.Triangles
+ + `NativeSoftBodyUtil.appendFromLineMesh()`
+   to append nodes and links from a mesh with Mode.Lines

+However, meshes intended for graphics rendering may prove unsuitable for soft-body simulation.
+For instance, they may define multiple vertices at the same position or their edges/faces may be insufficiently subdivided.

+To construct a soft body using `SoftBodyControl`, instantiate a control and add it to a `Geometry`:

+    SoftBodyControl sbc = new SoftBodyControl();
+    geometry.addControl(sbc);

+Access the newly-constructed `PhysicsSoftBody` using `sbc.getBody()`.

+If you add the control to a scene-graph `Node` instead of a `Geometry`, it will traverse the node's subtree and use the first Geometry it finds.

 ### Soft-body configuration and pose matching